 I’ve made this recipe a LOT.
-The first time with an electric mixer, the next time (and from then on) without.
-It really made no difference.
-However, you do need to pay attention to a few tips that will get you to REALLY great banana bread.
+Just pay attention to a few tips that I promise will get you to a REALLY great banana bread.

 Why choose THIS banana bread recipe

 There’s no need for a stand mixer.
+I have tried it with and without and didn’t find a difference.
 You can mix the batter with a spoon or fork.
 The instructions are simple.
 Just be sure to pay attention to the tips which are all included in the recipe.

 Bottom line: This is an incredibly soft, moist banana bread recipe.
 Amazing flavor.
 A great way to use up those brown bananas.
 Our #1 most popular recipe.
 And simply delicious.